Remod-org/Auxide/README.md

 ### Overview
 Auxide is a Harmony patch dll for Rust which provides a simplified alternative to Oxide/uMod/Carbon.
 It is not a compatible replacement for them and should be used on its own.
+Many of the features of those other systems are available here.
+But, the primary goal is to provide a way for vanilla and staging servers to have more control than what they get out of the box without having to install a larger package.

-It offers the admin with two modes of operation:
+It offers the admin two modes of operation:

 - MINIMAL
-  - Provides basic controls for PVE.
+  - Provides basic controls for PVE, decay management, and access control.

 - FULL (Work in progress)
   - Provides full plugin support (Auxide plugins only)
-  - Plugins are currently required to be in DLL form, and 3 examples are provided.
+  - Plugins are currently required to be in DLL form, and several examples are provided.

 Additionally, Auxide should work just fine month to month for **vanilla and staging** servers without monthly updates.